lindemannrichard/geonames-installer/README.md

 * There shall be a dedicated schema `geonames` to hold geonames.org data.
 * You shall have admin access to postgres instance, or know someone who has it.
-* Your postgres shall have a dedicated user to manage the migrations of geonames data.

 So...